ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 ### 1. NoTodos
 The first requirement is simple: When there are no todos, #main and #footer should be hidden.
-This requirement can be translated into this function:
+This requirement can be translated into this [generator function](https://codeburst.io/understanding-generators-in-es6-javascript-with-examples-6728834016d5):
 ```ts
 function* noTodosWillHideHeaderAndFooter(this: ThreadContext, itemCount) {
   if(itemCount === 0) {